Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 public decimal ThreeFourths(decimal x) => 3 * x / 4;
 ```

 This is suboptimal.
-We are introducing a lot of code duplication which only gets worse as we need to test it.
+We are introducing a lot of code duplication which only gets worse as this method is referenced from other places.

 It would've been better if we could just do something like this instead: